ENG 330: Schedule of Readings, Meetings, Lectures, and Assignments

 During this week: Start working on your Translation/Edition Assignment.

-Bring your copy of Mankind (TEAMS edition) to class on Mon Jan 23.
+Be sure to bring your copy of Mankind (TEAMS edition) to class on Mon 23 Sept.

 • Read Mankind (TEAMS edition), lines 45-330.